Azure/aksArc/preview/node-pools-bugbash/node-pools-bugbash-azure-vm.md

 You will need to register your interest to get access to the docs and have your subscription enabled for this private preview, please register [here (https://aka.ms/arcAksHciPriPreview).

 ## Register for features and providers
+You can run the following commands on your laptop/devbox using Az PS.
+You can download Az PS [here](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-7.3.0)

 ```PowerShell
 Login-AzAccount
 Get-AzSubscription